the-rdk/the-rdk.github.io/content/book/the_abolition_of_man.md

 ### The Law of Mercy

 + ‘They said that he had been the mildest and gentlest of thekings of the world.’
 (Anglo-Saxon.
-Praise of the hero inBeowulf,3180)
+Praise of the hero in Beowulf,3180)

 ### The Law of Magnanimity